 GeneCards Summary for PNP Gene

 PNP (Purine Nucleoside Phosphorylase) is a Protein Coding gene.
 Diseases associated with PNP include Purine Nucleoside Phosphorylase Deficiency and Adenosine Deaminase Deficiency.
-Among its related pathways are purine nucleotides de novo biosynthesis and Metabolism of nucleotides and ATP/ITP metabolism.
+Among its related pathways are purine nucleotides de novo biosynthesis and Metabolism of nucleotides.
 Gene Ontology (GO) annotations related to this gene include drug binding and nucleoside binding.
 An important paralog of this gene is MTAP.

 UniProtKB/Swiss-Prot Summary for PNP Gene

-The purine nucleoside phosphorylases catalyze the phosphorolytic breakdown of the N-glycosidic bond in the beta-(deoxy)ribonucleoside molecules, with the formation of the corresponding free purine bases and pentose-1-phosphate (PubMed:9305964, PubMed:23438750).
+Catalyzes the phosphorolytic breakdown of the N-glycosidic bond in the beta-(deoxy)ribonucleoside molecules, with the formation of the corresponding free purine bases and pentose-1-phosphate (PubMed:9305964, PubMed:23438750).
 Preferentially acts on 6-oxopurine nucleosides including inosine and guanosine (PubMed:9305964).